It’s a really yummy condiment, but can dogs eat tahini? Yes, it’s safe for dogs but only in moderation.

 It’s far better to put a little drizzle of sesame paste on your dog’s food than to try and give them sesame seeds.
 They will probably just poop out the seeds, undigested.

-Some people might argue that if you purchase healthy dog food and nutrient-dense dog treats that you don’t need to add anything else to it.
+Some people might argue that if you purchase healthy dog food and nutrient-dense dog treats you don’t need to add anything else to it.
 This is true.
 And be careful when you are adding more calories to the diet of an overweight dog.
 Weight problems can increase the risk of heart problems in dogs too.

 Sesame paste is safe for dogs.
 You can add it on top of their food for a little treat once in a while.